Drug addicts are ruining our lives but council does nothing, residents claim

 In response the city council told them to keep reporting problems.

-Police, meanwhile, said they found several people taking drugs at Barnards Yard on Wednesday.
+Police, meanwhile, said they found several people taking drugs at Barnards Yard on Wednesday and arrested a woman.

 One tenant was attacked last summer when he asked a group of drug-takers to move on.